Pulover/PuloversMacroCreator/Documentation/About.md

 * Added Options toolbar items to Options Menu.
 * Added support for *WinHttp.WinHttpRequest.5.1* object methods in *COM Interface*.
+* Changed commands, except Send and Click, to not stop playback when main window is active.
 * Fixed bug with *Pause* button of Controls Toolbar.
 * Fixed bug with *Gosub* command inside loops.
 * Fixed bug with A_Loop variables in *Compare Variables* statement.